 Access to and from homes, cottages, commercial establishment, or other structures are one important factor that must be considered as flooding can impair access for occupants, police, fire fighters or ambulance personnel in an emergency situation.
-Therefor the Authority will review accessibility for pedestrians and vehicles with regard for specific water depths and velocities.
+Proposals must be reviewed to ensure access to the proposed development is safe and appropriate for the proposed use.
+The provision of means by which people, vehicles, and equipment can gain access to and from the regulated feature for maintenance and/or construction of remedial works must also be considered.
+Therefore the Authority will review accessibility for pedestrians and vehicles with regard for specific water depths and velocities.
 New lots proposed to be created by way of consent or plan of subdivision that will have access that crosses a flood susceptible area, must have road access that is safe.
-Safe access is defined as conforming to the depth and velocity criteria for pedestrians and vehicles in the following table.